 COVID-19 Travel Information

-Our priority is always the safety of our guests, staff, guides and wider communities, so we will always do whatever it takes to operate safely and responsibly.
+Our priority is always the safety of our guests, staff, guides and wider communities, so we will do whatever it takes to operate our trips safely and responsibly whenever we can.
+New Zealand moved quickly into lockdown back in March 2020 with our Prime Minister Jacinda Ardern taking swift action to close our borders.
+We now have some of the lowest numbers of Covid mortality and infection rates in the world.

 Any questions?
 Get in touch!